This page is for Ordnance Related Events which may be of interest to people who follow ordnance matters.

 Where Empires Collide: Dockyards and Naval Bases in and around the Indian Ocean

-The booking form is here: – Conference 2020 booking form
+The revised booking form is here: – NDS Conference 2020 postponed booking form

 The Ho Group, an experimental archaeology group who meet in Denmark and who are committed to research into early artillery and gunpowder, announce their latest, exciting, venture and invite you to participate.